albdevera/Main/README.md

 - 👋 Hi, I’m @annadv15
 - 👀 I’m interested in Technology and Travel
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning Data Analytics and Data Engineering
 - 💞️ I’m looking to collaborate on Dashboards, SQL, Python.
 - 📫 How to reach me ...